-- 1. Conditions on resource consents relating to and including the need to: - a. retain existing vegetation - b. avoid erosion and run-off during the development of land

-- 2. Through the Council's annual planning process, provide advice and information to people regarding the benefits of designing subdivisions to take advantage of the benefits of solar energy. - 3.
+- 1. Conditions on resource consents relating to and including the need to: - a. retain existing vegetation - b. avoid erosion and run-off during the development of land - 2.
+Through the Council's annual planning process, provide advice and information to people regarding the benefits of designing subdivisions to take advantage of the benefits of solar energy. - 3.
 Within the Ocean Ridge Development Area subdivision controls on: - a.
 The number, size and location of allotments; - b.
 The location of access; - c.
 Servicing, and; - d.
 The establishment of curtilage and building areas, plantings and fencing. - 4.
-Within the Ocean Ridge Development Area, the provision on subdivision of a recreational reserve, neighbourhood reserves in the Low and Medium Density Residential Precinct areas, walking and cycling tracks in the native planting restoration areas as shown on the Outline Development Plan 1 in DEV2 Appendix 1, and also a contribution to a cycle track that links the zone with Kaikōura Township.
+Within the Ocean Ridge Development Area, the provision on subdivision of a recreational reserve, neighbourhood reserves in Residential Areas A and B, and walking and cycling tracks in the Native Planting Restoration Areas as shown on the Outline Development Plan 1 in DEV2 Appendix 1, and also a contribution to a cycle track that links the zone with Kaikōura Township.